JLSteenwyk/ClipKIT/API_USAGE.md

 ## Performance Considerations

 - For alignments with <5000 sites, single-threaded mode is typically faster
-- For large alignments (>5000 sites), using multiple threads can provide significant speedup
+- For large alignments, using multiple threads can provide significant speedup
 - The optimal number of threads depends on your system and alignment size
+- For KPI/KPIC-family modes, ClipKIT may automatically use fewer threads than requested to reduce overhead
 - Results are identical regardless of thread count (fully reproducible)